xristosgala/Workforce-Planning-Application/README.md

 ### **Parameters**
 - $D_i$: Weekly demand (in hours) at week $i$.
 - **Costs:**
-  - `hiringC`: Cost to hire one employee per week.
+  - `hiring_cost`: Cost to hire one employee per week.
-  - `firingC`: Cost to fire one employee per week.
+  - `firing_cost`: Cost to fire one employee per week.
-  - `salaryC`: Cost to maintain one employee per week.
+  - `salary_cost`: Cost to maintain one employee per week.
-  - `penaltyC`: Cost for unmet demand per week.
+  - `penalty_cost`: Cost for unmet demand per week.
-  - `overtimeC`: Cost of overtime hours per week.
+  - `overtime_cost`: Cost of overtime hours per week.
 - **Employee Details:**
-  - `employees0`: Initial workforce at week 1.
+  - `initial_employees`: Initial workforce at week 1.
   - `maxh`: Maximum number of employees that can be hired per week.
   - `maxf`: Maximum number of employees that can be fired per week.
-  - `overtimeR`: Maximum overtime hours per employee.
+  - `overtime_rate`: Maximum overtime hours per employee.
-  - `workingH`: Maximum regular working hours per employee.
+  - `working_hours`: Maximum regular working hours per employee.
 - `budget`: Maximum budget available.
-- `serviceR`: Fraction of demand that must be met each week.
+- `service_rate`: Fraction of demand that must be met each week.

 ### **Decision Variables**
 - $H_i$: Number of employees hired in week $i$.